 Did you know that over 21 million people worldwide are victims of human trafficking?

-If you’ve looked at much of this site, you’ve probably realized my ministry is all about connecting people to God’s heart.
+If you’ve looked at much of this site, you may have noticed that much of the content is about connecting people to God’s heart.
 You may be wondering how a heavy subject like human trafficking fits in with that focus.
 Well, in the past several years, as I’ve personally caught glimpses of His heart, Jesus has allowed me to share just a tiny taste of His grief over the nightmare experienced by those trapped in the living hell of modern-day-slavery—particularly those exploited in the sex trade.

 Those little glimpses have broken my heart.

 I lived in Thailand as a child and have made several trips there over the past decade.
 However, a trip in 2014 was a “this changes everything” wake-up call that turned my heart inside out.
 It marked me in an eternal kind of way and I started diligently seeking the Lord to know what to do with all of it (for a few posts dealing with this specific issue check out the “justice” category on the blog).
-The journey involved some ups and downs and even a few false starts, but as of Spring 2017 I took over as senior editor of a digital magazine that intentionally shines a light on the injustice of human trafficking and helps others know how to get involved.
+The journey involved some ups and downs and even a few false starts, but as of Spring 2017 I took over as editor of an online magazine that shines a light on the injustice of human trafficking.
+We believe every voice matters in the fight against human trafficking and want to help you find yours.
 To learn more, visit the Voices of Justice site by clicking HERE.

 There is more info on the VOJ website, but in case you don’t make it over there, here are a few things everyone can do: